YeeeeeHan/cronos-backend/README.md

     - Swagger Middleware: Sets up Swagger UI for API documentation at the `/api-docs` endpoint.
     - Error Handling Middleware: Handles all errors that are caught and returns appropriate error responses.
     - 404 Middleware: Handles requests to unknown routes and returns a 404 error response.
+5. **Server Start**: The server starts listening on the specified port.

 ## Routes
 1. All routes will be managed via the `routes/routes.ts` file.